ON THIS PAGE

 Commit and Synchronize Ephemeral Configuration Data Using the NETCONF or Junos XML Protocol

 The ephemeral commit model validates the syntax but not the semantics, or constraints, of the configuration data committed to the ephemeral database.
 You must validate all configuration data before loading it into the ephemeral database and committing it on the device.
-Committing invalid configuration data can cause Junos processes to restart or even crash and result in disruption to the system or network.
+Committing invalid configuration data can cause Junos processes to restart or stop responding and result in disruption to the system or network.

 After a client application commits an ephemeral instance, the device merges the configuration data into the ephemeral database.
-The affected system processes parse the configuration and merge the ephemeral data with the data in the active configuration.
-If there are conflicting statements in the static and ephemeral configuration databases, the data is merged according to specific rules of prioritization.
+The system processes parse the configuration and then merge the ephemeral data with the data in the active configuration.
+If there are conflicting statements in the static and ephemeral configuration databases, the device merges the data according to specific rules of prioritization.
 The database priority, from highest to lowest, is as follows:

 Statements in a user-defined instance of the ephemeral configuration database.

-If there are multiple user-defined ephemeral instances, the priority is determined by the order in which the instances are configured at the
+If the device uses multiple user-defined ephemeral instances, it determines the priority by the order in which the instances are configured at the

 Statements in the static configuration database.